This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Sustainable Engineering”.

 Explanation: Ecological pyramid is a graphical representation used to show bio productivity at each trophic level.
-The three types are pyramid of energy, pyramid of numbers and pyramid of biomass.
+The three types are the pyramid of energy, pyramid of numbers and pyramid of biomass.

 3. A legally binding agreement between 2 or more nation states relating to environment is:

 Explanation: MEA stand for Multilateral Environmental Agreement.
 When it is between 2 nation states, it is BEA – Bilateral Environmental Agreement.
-These are predominantly produced by United Nations.
+These are predominantly produced by the United Nations.